nicm42/100-days-of-code/log.md

 Thoughts: Try and catch was new to me and useful.
 Those two algorithms I found much simpler.
 Javascript30 was short and simple and pretty much consisted of things I didn't know, but are really useful to know.

 Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42 and https://github.com/nicm42/Javascript30

+Day 30: 7th April 2019
+Progress: Did five algorithm challenges on freeCcodeCamp and four of the Javascript10 ones on HackerRank.

+Thoughts: The algorithm challenges have got easier - not easy, but a nice challenge.
+The HackerRank ones were more things I didn't know or needed to revise, which was good.

+Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42